mhasse1/rcforge/docs/style-guide-050.md

 Note that in many cases this document is still aspirational and as code is revised, attempts are being made to bring things up to the latest standards.

 One more note, if at times the instructions seem pedantic, it is because I found edge cases when working witih AI coding assistants and these explicit instructions were required to address those cases.

+## Avoid Shell Specific Commands in Sourced Files

+Within sourced files, which includes `rcforge.sh` and all of the files in `system/lib`, do not use shell specific functions.
+For example, `mapfiles` (Bash only) should not be used in these scripts.

 ## Directory Structure Reference